Leonardo3 Museum – The World of Leonardo tickets & tours | Price comparison

 Entry tickets

-Best for most visitors: prebook entry to Leonardo3 Museum and explore the interactive exhibition at your own pace in the heart of Milan.
+Best for most visitors: prebook entry to Leonardo3 Museum and explore the interactive machines, digital paintings, and central-Milan location at your own pace.

 Leonardo3 Museum - The World of Leonardo